HodStudio/XitSoap/README.md

 In 2015, we face a very simple problem: the code generated automatically by Visual Studio to use webservices has a lot of shits.
-Facing this problem, we resolve to create a library that, based on you model, generates the SOAP requests, without code smells on you code.
+Facing this problem, we resolve to create a library that, based on your model, generates the SOAP requests, without code smells on you code.

 ## Download it using NuGet
 ```